This post may contain affiliate links. Please see our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-• paprika – for a slight earthy flavor.
+• Herb blend – Try Italian seasoning for a unique seasoning flavor.

 Brushing uncooked drumsticks with olive oil on a white plate.